STEM Volunteer Program Highlights

 - Assist K-12 STEM teachers in the classroom throughout the school year

-- Commit to attending their schools for a few hours one day per week, if retired, or a few hours every two to three weeks if still working
+- Work in schools for a few hours one day per week, if retired, or a few hours every two to three weeks if still working

-- Attend a one-day training session in September that includes a review of the Volunteer Handbook, presentations by current volunteers, and information from school district staff
+- Attend a one-day training in September that includes presentations by current volunteers and information from school district staff

-- Are assigned based on individual preferences, teacher requests, and commuting distances.
+- Assigned based on individual preferences, teacher requests, and commuting distances.

 Once assigned to a classroom, a volunteer may:

-- Be a resource for the teacher and students
+- Be a STEM resource for the teacher and students

-- Advise students during lab experiments, scientific investigations, and STEM projects
+- Advise students during lab experiments, scientific investigations, and projects

 - Complement the teacher's presentations and add a practical perspective if needed